philou/philou.github.com/_posts/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally.markdown

 1.  **Pain:** The team struggles with a lot of code, slow tests and is at risk of delivering an ambitious product.
 2.  **Hack:** My senior developer role has a mentoring aspect.
 Let's use it to coach other developers during code reviews and pair sessions.
 I could also try to introduce effective retrospectives.
 3.  **Coach:** I start to coach my teammates to TDD, refactoring, and evolutionary design.
 A few months of this is enough to ignite a continuous improvement mindset in the team.
+(You can have more details about this in [From Zero to Pair Programming Hero](https://philippe.bourgau.net/from-zero-to-pair-programming-hero/)
 4.  **Momentum:** the team is on track to deliver a breakthrough product!
 Some managers buy-in the agile way of working and are pushing for more.

 #### Iteration 2